Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

     where: $.parameters
     transform: >
       $.ListBlobsShowOnly.description = "Include this parameter to specify one or more datasets to include in the response.";
+      $.UserPrincipalName.description = "Optional.
+Valid only when Hierarchical Namespace is enabled for the account.
+If \"true\", the user identity values returned in the x-ms-owner, x-ms-group, and x-ms-acl response headers will be transformed from Azure Active Directory Object IDs to User Principal Names.
+If \"false\", the values will be returned as Azure Active Directory Object IDs.
+The default value is false.
+Note that group and application Object IDs are not translated because they do not have unique friendly names."
   - from: swagger-document
     where: $["x-ms-paths"].*.*.responses.*.headers
     transform: >